 Split Peas Soup is a classic for a reason!
 It’s that nutrient rich bowl of comfort that is so cozy and filling.
-It’s made with very basic ingredients, pantry staples, and can usually be made with what I already have on hand.
+It can usually be made with what I already have on hand, all basic pantry staples.
 The starting veggies are the basics, just onion, celery, carrot and garlic.
 Dried split peas are a great pantry staple.
 They are full of vitamins, fiber and protein, so you can easily make this soup vegetarian if you leave out the ham and sub vegetable stock.

 Notes on Ham

 The ham in this recipe gives you lots of options.
 Classic split pea soup is made with a ham bone.
 By all means, you can do that here!
-Just put it in when you start your veggies, let it cook the full 90 minutes.
-Take it out when the soup is finished, pull off the meat and return it back to the soup.
+Just put it in when you start your veggies and let it cook the full 90 minutes.
+Take it out when the soup is finished, and pull the meat off and return it back to the soup.
 I wanted this recipe to be easy and versatile, so while a ham bone may be ideal, any ham will work!
 Chopped deli ham, leftover ham steak, or extra holiday ham all work beautifully in this soup!
 It’s a perfect use-up for Easter ham.
-Chopped and portioned ham can be frozen in 1 cup containers, it works for so many recipes!
+Ham can be chopped and portioned and frozen in 1 cup containers.
+It works great for so many recipes!
 And of course, the heartiness of the other ingredients make it a great vegetarian option if you want to leave it out.